 American Society of Civil Engineers (member)

-American Bar Association (member; participant in Mining and Mineral Extraction Committee)
+American Bar Association (member; participation in Environmental Disclosure, Environmental Litigation and Toxic Torts, and Mining and Mineral Extraction Committees)

 Toastmasters International (Advanced Communicator Bronze)

 Chemical Fate and Transport Analyses / Environmental Forensics